jorge2412/DataLake2/Mobile Development/Xamarin/Session 2 - Starting Mobile Development/Demo 2.3/Demo 2.3.md

     <img src="./media/image1.png" width="624" height="327" />

 2. Once registration is complete.
 You will need to log into the Azure portal to continue the demo setup process.

-## Setup

-Make sure to create your Azure account before the event.

-Setting up the demo takes a few minutes so make sure to create it before the presentation.
-Note that the you’ll reuse the same services in sessions 2 demos.

-Setup instructions for both Visual Studio 2015 and Xamarin can be found at Microsoft Developer Network website: <https://msdn.microsoft.com/en-us/library/mt613162.aspx>

-To Verify your Xamarin environment, Microsoft Developer Network has a guide walk through of the steps: <https://msdn.microsoft.com/en-us/library/mt488769.aspx>

 ### Setup the Azure Mobile App and Storage services\